fedluc/qupled/README.md

-# Qupled: quantum plasmas's dielectric schemes
+# Qupled: quantum plasmas and dielectric formalism

 Qupled is a python package that can be used to compute the properties of quantum plasmas via the dielectric formalism.
-The properties can be computed to arbitrary precision by leveraging on a simple python interface combined with the computational speed of C++
+The plasma properties can be computed to arbitrary precision by leveraging on a simple Python interface combined with the speed of C++

 <p align="center">
 <img src="examples/readme/qupled_animation.gif" width="800" height="533">